itsjameszhao/Latent-Gaussian-Compression/README.md

 ## Source Code

-Implementations for this project can be found in the \code\ folder.
+Source code for this project can be found in the \code\ folder.

-The Final Project Colab is the bulk of the implementation for this project.
+The _Final_Project_Colab.ipynb_ contains the bulk of the autoencoder implementations for this project.